christensenjairus/ClusterCreator/README.md

 ```bash
 tofu apply [--auto-approve] [-var="template_vm_id=<vm_id>"] [-var="proxmox_node=<node_name>"]
 ```
 This will clone the template using tofu and set cloud-init parameters, as well as create a pool in proxmox, create a VLAN in Unifi, and create the cluster specifications file `ansible/tmp/<cluster_name>/cluster_config.json`.
 The cluster config file tells Ansible how the cluster should be configured.
 Default template_vm_id is 9000.

+*Note: Once the VMs are created on the node of choice, you can migrate them to other nodes in your cluster.
+This tool does not currently distribute the VMs across PVE nodes for you, nor does it setup HA for these VMs.
+Those tasks are left for the user to perform.*

 ### Install K8S with Ansible
 ```bash